Ontario’s plan to get more homes built

 Ontario’s housing supply progress

 Ontario is one of the fastest growing places in North America.
 From July 1, 2022 to July 1, 2023, we grew by nearly half a million people.
-As Ontario grows, we need to build more homes.
+As Ontario grows, we need to get more homes built.

 109,011